64 Vernon

 Vernon County (pop.
 31,000) is located in the Driftless Area of southwestern Wisconsin.
 Its population is 95% white, with lower college attendance than the state average.
 Incomes are also somewhat lower and poverty rates are higher.
 Politically, the county is very competitive.
-Donald Trump won the county in both 2016 and 2018.
+Donald Trump won the county in 2016, 2020, and 2024.
 However, the Democratic candidate won the governor’s race in 2014, 2018, and 2022.

 Click each column name to sort its values.